lionheart/pinboard.py/README.rst

    >>> response.read()
    ... your tags ...

-Pinboard.py maps 1-1 to the Pinboard API.
+Pinboard.py maps 1-1 to the Pinboard API (e.g., pb.one.two.three() will send a request to "https://api.pinboard.in/v1/one/two/three").
 For more information on other methods and usage, please read the `Pinboard API documentation <https://pinboard.in/api/>`_.

 License